luanvuhlu/SwiftAudioRecording/README.md

 # SwiftAudioRecording
-a simple audio recording example using Swift, AVFoundation
+a simple audio recording example for MacOS using Swift, AVFoundation

 ## Notice
 This source code is design for recording using Soundflower, but it doesn't limit you.
 You can use any input device or the default device.